reab5555/MS-Treatment-Prediction/README.md

 In addition to predicting EDSS, the project also focused on identifying the most effective treatment combinations for MS patients.
 Various machine learning models were explored, including:

-1. **Decision Tree Classifier:** Achieved the best performance with an F1 score of 0.72, making it the preferred model due to its interpretability and alignment with the task's low complexity.
+1. **Decision Tree Classifier** Achieved the best performance with an F1 score of 0.72, making it the preferred model due to its interpretability and alignment with the task's low complexity.
-2. **Gradient Boosting:** Provided competitive performance but with increased computational complexity.
+2. **Gradient Boosting** Provided competitive performance but with increased computational complexity.
 3. **Random Forest:** Offered robustness through ensemble learning but was prone to overfitting with smaller treatment subgroups.
 4. **Support Vector Machine (SVM):** Effective for certain patient subgroups but less interpretable.
 5. **K-Nearest Neighbors (KNN):** Simple and effective for certain cases, but less scalable with increasing dataset size.